wso2/docs-choreo-dev/en/docs/observability/perform-root-cause-analysis.md

 Choreo provides insightful observability features to drill down to the request level and confirm the root cause for anomalies you detect.

-This quick start guide describes how you can detect anomalies and perform root cause analysis on a service deployed in Choreo.
-For demonstration, let’s use the observability sample service in Choreo.
+This guide describes how you can detect anomalies and perform root cause analysis on a service deployed in Choreo.
+For demonstration, let’s use the observability sample service available in Choreo.

 ## Step 1: Get started with the sample service